nicasi/mini-ani/README.md

-# highlight
+# mini-ani
-js highlight animation
+small animation lib.

+see bottom of main.js for an example.